Linaro/lava/doc/content/admin/advanced-tutorials/remote-workers.md

 Test execution in LAVA is performed by 'lava-worker'.
 It can run on the same physical hardware as 'lava-server' but also can run separately on different physical host.
 The latter case is called 'remote worker'.
-Remote workers can connect to master on local network or using Internet.
+Remote workers can connect to server on local network or using Internet.
 Connection is established over http/https protocol.

 ## lava-dispatcher settings